ScalesCSS/scalescss/packages/objects-horizontal-list/README.md

 ## Usage

 Horizontal List should be used whenever you need to make an ordered or unordered list horizontal instead of vertical.
 You can extend it with `--delimited` to semantically mark up a character delimited list for things like tags, etc. You can also center, right align, or have the list fill the available space.
+The spacing between elements can also be adjusted with tiny, small, medium, large, and huge modifiers.

 ### Default